Qorvo/qpg-openthread/README.md

 ## Supported platforms

 ### SoC platforms

-#### QPG6095
+#### QPG6105

-Thread examples are available for the QPG6095 Development Kit board.
-See [QPG6095 instructions](qpg6095/doc/README.md) to setup an OpenThread application on this platform.
+Thread examples are available for the QPG6105 Development Kit board.
+See [QPG6105 instructions](qpg6105/doc/README.md) to setup an OpenThread application on this platform.

 All files required are stored in this repository under

-    ./qpg6095

-#### QPG6100

-Thread examples are available for the QPG6100 Development Kit board.
-See [QPG6100 instructions](qpg6100/doc/README.md) to setup an OpenThread application on this platform.

-All files required are stored in this repository under

-    ./qpg6100
+    ./qpg6105

 ### Transceiver/Co-Processor platforms